AimeCesaireM/AI-Projects/README.md

 # AI
-Collection of Artificial Intelligence Projects Collaborated with Admire
+Collection of Artificial Intelligence Projects.

+Collaborated with Admire